SaAI-Groningen/SaAI-groningen.github.io/index.markdown

 ## About the SaAI project

 We are a group of PhD students and young researchers at the AI and NLP departments of the University of Groningen.
 Given the fast developments in the world of AI and its increasing impact on society -- such as energy use and environmental consequences of large models, questions about privacy and data ownership, the role of big technology companies, to name just a few things -- we believe it is important to create a conversation about this at the university.
-SaAI aims to contribute to this by hosting biweekly discussion meetings and invited talks about a wide range of topics related to the present and future place of AI in society.
+SaAI aims to contribute to this by hosting regular discussion meetings and invited talks about a wide range of topics related to the present and future place of AI in society.

 <!-- ## Upcoming meetings